 - a replacement bridge for people, cyclists and horse riders to the north of Biggleswade where the Green Wheel Bridleway crosses the East Coast Mainline

-The money will also be used to upgrade the power capacity for the local community, allowing for ever increasing demands and business growth.
+- power infrastructure for the local community, allowing for ever increasing demands and business growth.

 How much will it cost to deliver the infrastructure?

-Overall, £153 million of investment of which £69.6 million is from HIF, is required to deliver the four infrastructure schemes.
+Overall, approximately £120 million of investment of which £69.6 million is from HIF, is required to deliver the four infrastructure schemes.
 The entire Biggleswade programme, including the private sector investment to bring forward the c.3,000 homes, will deliver a £1 billion investment in a key part of the Oxford-Cambridge Arc.

 When will the infrastructure be delivered?

-Currently Biggleswade draws around 40MW capacity per annum and is close to reaching this capacity.
-The new Supergrid will initially boost power capacity by an additional 80MW allowing for residential and employment growth, with the balance of 160MW available as demand increases through housing, employment, electric vehicles and technology over the longer term.
+Currently, Biggleswade draws around 40MW capacity per annum and is close to reaching this capacity.
+The 400kV substation will initially boost power capacity by an additional 80MW, allowing for residential and employment growth, with a total of 240MW available in the future as demand increases e.g. through home electric car charging points.

-The supergrid will require a small site close to existing electricity pylons to the East of Biggleswade.
-A provisional site has been identified on council owned land off the B1042, subject to planning.
+The 400kV substation will need a site close to existing electricity pylons to the East of Biggleswade.
+A provisional site has been identified on council owned land, which is subject to planning.